gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This approach requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
 In particular, if a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g. by means of the OSCORE profile of ACE {{I-D.ietf-ace-oscore-profile}}.

 Group members and the Group Manager SHOULD additionally support alternative rekeying approaches that do not require group members to act (also) as servers.
 A number of such approaches are defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, a group member may subscribe for updates to the group-membership resource of the group, at the endpoint /group-oscore/NAME of the Group Manager, where NAME is the name of the OSCORE group.
+In particular, a group member may subscribe for updates to the group-membership resource of the group, at the endpoint /group-oscore/GROUPNAME of the Group Manager, where GROUPNAME is the name of the OSCORE group.
 This can rely on CoAP Observe {{RFC7641}} or on a full-fledged Pub-Sub model {{I-D.ietf-core-coap-pubsub}} with the Group Manager acting as Broker.

 # Security Considerations {#sec-security-considerations}